 - (11) No significant revised management decisions were made during the reporting period. - (12) There were no significant management decisions with which I am in disagreement. - (13) There is no information to report under the requirements of section 05(b) of the Federal Financial Management Improvement Act of 1996. - (14) (15) A peer review of the audit program was conducted by the Office of Inspector General, National Credit Union Administration.
 The peer review report was issued on November 17, 2020.
 A copy of the peer review report is attached as an appendix.
 There were no recommendations.
-The OIG's investigative program is not subject to the peer review requirement. - (16) The OIG did not conduct any peer reviews during the reporting period. - (17) Statistical Table of the information related to investigative activity:
+The OIG's investigative program is not subject to the peer review requirement. - (16) The OIG did not conduct a peer review during the reporting period. - (17) Statistical Table of the information related to investigative activity:

-Investigative Reports Issued Number of Persons Referred to DOJ Number of Persons Referred to State or Local Prosecutors 0 2 0 0
+Investigative Reports Issued Number of Persons Referred to DOJ Number of Persons Referred to State or Local Prosecutors 1 0 0 0

-(18) Description of the metrics used for developing investigative statistical data: The OIG considers a report issued when it transmits the report to an NLRB management official.
+- (18) Description of the metrics used for developing investigative statistical data: The OIG considers a report issued when it transmits the report to an NLRB management official.
 It is the OIG's practice to contact DOJ's Public Integrity Section or the appropriate U.S. Attorney's office when the OIG determines that there is reasonable cause to believe that a person violated a Federal criminal statute.
 The OIG does not consider coordination of its investigative activity with the FBI as a referral to the DOJ.
 Because of the nature of the NLRB's mission, the factual basis for a referral to a state or local prosecutor rarely occurs.
-Referrals, indictments, and criminal informations are reported for the period in which they occurred.
+Referrals, indictments, and criminal informations are reported for the period in which they occurred. - (19) There was one investigation conducted in a prior reporting period that remained open during this reporting period involving a senior Government employee (GS 15 or above) where an allegation of misconduct was substantiated.
+The OIG considers an allegation substantiated when a determination is made that there is a preponderance of evidence that the employee engaged in misconduct and issues an investigative report.